Telerik-Web-Services-Team-Bia/PetsShop/README.md

 - Denica Dimitrova
 - Nikolai Mishev
 - Ivaylo Andonov

->Pet Store Diagram
+*Pet Store Diagram*
 ![Draft image for Pet Store](http://oi67.tinypic.com/2d8hpjp.jpg)

 ## Pet Store Description

-The project name is Bia`s Pet Store, which is multi-spa application, hosted on Azure service and client sides.
-The main purpose of the app is to help different people to find,shelter,offer and rate the sweetiest and cute PET for them.
-You can see the shared base of pets, choose the best pet for you ,rate the pets, leave offer for selling a pet, ask questions to our support 24/7 and more.
+The project name is Bia`s Pet Store, which is multi-spa application hosted on Azure Web services, back and front sides both.
+The main purpose of the app is to help different people to find,shelter or offer the right and sweetiest PET for them.
+In our store you can see the shared base of pets, choose the best pet for you ,rate the pets, leave offer for selling a pet, ask questions to our support 24/7 and more.
 All the content in the application is user-generated.

 `User Roles`
  * **Not Registered users**